 Any material risks not previously identified, control weaknesses or non-compliance with the Company's risk policies and business standards or local delegations of authority are highlighted as part of this process.
-The results of the certification process and details of key failings or weaknesses are reported to the Audit Committee and the Board to enable them to carry out an effectiveness assessment.
-The Audit Committee, working closely with the Risk Committee, on behalf of the Board, last carried out a full review of the effectiveness of the Company's systems of internal control and risk management in March 2017.
+The results of the declaration process and details of key failings or weaknesses are reported to the Audit Committee to enable them to carry out an effectiveness assessment.
+The Audit Committee, working closely with the Risk Committee, on behalf of the Board, last carried out a full review of the effectiveness of the Company's systems of internal control and risk management in March 2018.